bryanwb/monitoring-fao/operations/slides.md

 !SLIDE
-# The Power of Chef
+# The Power of Chef + Ruby

 * I couldn't have put together this stack w/out Chef to automate the installation of monitoring daemons
+* Majority of "DevOps" tools are written in Ruby
+* FAO sysadmins use Ruby for scripting

 ![chef](oc-chef-logo.png)